biblenerd/byzantique-hugo-site-files/content/faqs.md

 I have been using Evernote and documents saved on my computer for a long time to keep track of various notes, but it's getting harder to find things, so I figured a more organized approach is in order.
 Also, posting it publicly allows me to more easily share my notes with others when referencing them in discussions.
 Hence this site.

+With that said, I update this in my free time, which is limited.
+A lot of my notes haven't been migrated here yet, and the process is a bit burdensome.

 ## Where can I learn more about Eastern Orthodox Christianity?

 This is not an exhaustive list, but can serve as a starting point.